Boating can be a great lifestyle, but it can get tough at times. To help out, we want to put boaters in touch with the people who can help.

 “Thank you so much for all the help and assistance you have offered us, we never knew that there was support we could get.”Boater

-Our welfare guidance explains how we will:
+Our welfare guidance explains how we'll help:

 We'll also work with key partners, for example local health services, council departments or specialist charities, to signpost boaters to the help and advice available to them.